U.S. inflation hit a 40-year high last month — rising at its fastest annual pace since December 1981 — of 8.5% in March.

 — Choose an asset mix that suits your goals.

 — Stick to the plan.

+High inflationary environments can be an investing opportunity.
 Commodities like gold tend to be considered safe havens in times of high inflation, and this popular belief can be true, Weliver says, but it takes time for such investments to pay off.
 Typically, commodities should be held as one piece of a larger portfolio.